-When packages are presented for mailing, customers should be politely asked to confirm that the contents do not include potentially nonmailable hazardous mat4erials such as chemicals, aerosols, fireworks, and other explosives, flammable substances or similar common items.
+When packages are presented for mailing, customers should be politely asked to confirm that the contents do not include potentially nonmailable hazardous materials such as chemicals, aerosols, fireworks, and other explosives, flammable substances or similar common items.
 This technique reveals the reason for the inquiry (concern about nonmailable hazardous items) and is less intrusive and offensive than simply asking them to tell you what's inside.
 You can also refer customers to Poster 76, Some Things Were Never Meant to be Mailed.
 The poster is designed to visually suggest many categories of nonmailable items, so that customers can better understand the possible limitations.
 This is why Poster 76 is required to be displayed in full view of customers at all retail windows, acceptance docks and self-service locations.

-Inmost cases, customers will be happy to declare package contents and comply with any mailing restrictions.
-Some, hoever, are sensitive to their right to privacy and may decline to respond.
-Accetance peronnel cannot require a response.
-Also, First-Class, Priority and Express Mail are sealed against inspection and can never be opened or isnpected except as premitted by Section 274 of the Administrative Support Manual.
-If the customer won't say what's inside the package, the article ashould e accepted unless there is some obcious reason to reject it for lack of further information.
-For instance, a liquied sloshing sound or the work "BLEACH" on the packaging would require confiramtion of the package contents and quantity, the adequacy of interior packaging, and compliance with all labeling and marking requirements, prior to acceptance.
+In most cases, customers will be happy to declare package contents and comply with any mailing restrictions.
+Some, however, are sensitive to their right to privacy and may decline to respond.
+Acceptance personnel cannot require a response.
+Also, First-Class, Priority and Express Mail are sealed against inspection and can never be opened or inspected except as permitted by Section 276 of the Administrative Support Manual.
+If the customer won't say what's inside the package, the article should be accepted unless there is some obvious reason to reject it for lack of further information.
+For instance, a liquid sloshing sound or the word "BLEACH" on the packaging would require confirmation of the package contents and quantity, the adequacy of interior packaging, and compliance with all labeling and marking requirements, prior to acceptance.